 Why I use Earth-friendly, low-impact vs natural dyes

-Using natural dyes is ecologically preferable to their synthetic counterparts, right?
+When it comes to making eco friendly clothing using natural dyes is preferable to their synthetic counterparts, right?
 While that may make sense intuitively, as with many environmental questions, the truth is more complicated.
 Because we take our commitment to minimizing Sympatico’s environmental impact seriously, we’ve spent a lot of time looking at ways we can offer you a pleasing array of shades without poisoning the planet.
 In this article, we address the realities that involves.

 Sympatico's colors are earthy and rich.

 What are the Pluses and Minuses of Natural Dyes?

 The fade factor: Natural dyes tend to fade faster than their synthetic counterparts, which could lead people to prematurely toss what are otherwise still wearable clothes.

 Farmland for dyes, not food: Compared to synthetic dyes, naturally derived dyes must be used in much larger quantities, making them currently impractical for textiles and apparel produced in significant quantities.
 Where a teaspoon or two of synthetic dye will treat a pound of fabric, depending on the shade to be achieved, up to three pounds of natural dyes are needed to dye that same fabric.
 Switching from synthetic to natural dyes would entail committing farmland to production of the crops needed to produce those dyestuffs.
 Land clearing, fertilizing and insect-control could all exert powerful effects on natural ecosystems.
 Figuring out how to minimize those impacts is crucial in utilizing more natural dyes.